StickOnAStick/BranchPrediction/python/README.txt

         Commands:
             python3 NN_trainer.py --test_itt 20 --warmup_instructions 5000 --simulation_instructions 100000 --predictors Transformer_NN --recompile Transformer_NN
-            test_itt will run the tests N times, each test will have that number of warmup instructions and simulation instrucitons.
+            test_itt will run the tests N times, each individual trace test will have that number of warmup instructions and simulation instrucitons, the total number of instructions will look something like: total_#_of_instr = test_itt * #_of_trace_test * warmup_instr * sim_instr
             The tests will be run in a random order for each test itteration

 Helper Files or depricated:
     test_parser.py